steffjenl/nl.buienradar/README.md

 ### Buienradar app for Homey
 Turn Homey into your personal 'buienradar'.
-With this app Homey will know everything about the expected rain within the coming two hours.
+With this app Homey will know everything about the expected rain.

 ##### Speech triggers:

-"When will it start raining?",
-"When will it stop raining?",
-"When will the heavy rain stop?",
-"When will it be dry for 30 minutes?",
-"Will there be heavy rain",
+"Will it rain?"

-"Is it going to rain in 'x' minutes?",
+"Is it going to rain?"

+"Is it raining?"

+"Will it be dry?"

-"Is it raining right now?",
+"Is it dry outside?"
-"Do I need to bring my umbrella?"
-... and more!

 ##### Flow triggers: